fbpx

 *The walk this day includes some scrambling and ridge walks which are elements of red grade difficulty.
 There is an option to sit out and spend the day in Killarney as an alternative.

-After an epic Irish hiking adventure covering an incredible variety of landscapes, some of Ireland’s bucket list hikes and tastiest pints of Guinness, it’s time to head to the capital where you can start your onwards journey or take a few days to explore – but not before you’ll get one last opportunity to stretch your legs on part of the country’s oldest and most venerable long distance trails, the Wicklow Way.
-(B)
+After an epic Irish hiking adventure covering an incredible variety of landscapes, some of Ireland’s bucket list hikes and the tastiest pints of Guinness, it’s time to head to the capital, where you can start your onward journey or take a few days to explore – but not before you’ll get one last opportunity to stretch your legs along part of the country’s oldest and most venerable long distance trails, the Wicklow Way.

 *This itinerary is subject to changes and improvements.
 All hiking times are approximate.